Soundbytes/theme_supermint/docs/source/08-page-customization.rst

 Page Icon
 =========

-  You can change the default icon for **all pages** or for each page **separately**.
+  Change the default icon for **all pages** or for each page **separately**.

   - **To change the default icon applied to all pages**

-    Go on in the theme options page in the Slide Navigation section, change the related option.
+    Reference the theme options page *Slide Navigation* section to change the `related option <./03a-theme-options.html#default-nav-block-icon>`_ .

   - **To change the icon of the pages separately**